GoblinBear/morsemsg/README.md

 # morsemsg

-When you send messages from morsemsg program, they will be encrtpt.
+Morsemsg allows user to send and receive messages.
+The messages will be encrypted and decrypted.
-Then you get messages from another morsemsg program, they will be decrtpt.